tomasferrarisenda/automate-all-the-things-transcendence/README.md

 ## Description

-We need to make sure Sealed Secret has been successfully deployed before running this pipeline.
+**IMPORTANT**: We need to make sure Sealed Secret has been successfully deployed before running this pipeline.
 Verify this on the ArgoCD web UI.

 <!-- We've improved our Sealed Secrets pipeline.
 We've made ir more recyclable.
 Now it will generate any secret of type "generic".
 You'll just need to pass in the required values and voilá. -->